bxparks/AUnit/README.md

 `pass()`, `fail()` or `skip()`.

 The `TestRunner` in AUnit applies a time out value to all the test cases that it runs.
 The default time out is 10 seconds.
+A timeout value of `0` means an infinite timeout, which means that the `testing()` test case may run forever.
+The value of the timeout is stored as a `uint16_t` type, so the maximum timeout is 65535 seconds or a bit over 18 hours.

 Currently, the time out value is global to all test cases, individual test time out values cannot be set independently.
 If a test does not finish before that time, then the test is marked as `timed out` (internally implemented by the `Test::expire()` method) and a message is printed like this:
 ```
 Test looping_until timed out.